HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 I would estimate that approximately 100% of the population has never attended a key signing party, so we're going to need an alternative approach.

-[Keybase](https://keybase.io/) had the clever idea of getting people to associate their public keys with their identities on public sites where they have accounts, like Twitter or GitHub.
+[Keybase](https://keybase.io/) had a better idea: People can just post their public keys in machine-readable form on public sites where they have accounts, like Twitter or GitHub.
+Then anyone can look up a person's public keys by username, and use them to verify their identity.

 <figure class='figure-b figure-2up'>